salemalem/deno-twd-sample/README.md

 Builtin 89ms
 ```

-- w flag is used to watch file changes instead of reexecuting the command each time.
+-w flag is used to watch file changes instead of reexecuting the command each time.